fanil-z/islam-wiki/hugo-docs/content/en/docs/hajj/exp.md

 <img src="./images/medina-cats.jpg">

-<figcaption>Local desert cats have long legs and look really thin.
-Usually hiding in the shadows. </figcaption>
+<figc>Local desert cats have long legs and look really thin.
+Usually hiding in the shadows. </figc>

 Other than cats, I've seen only pigeons, doves and crickets; eagles in Mecca and camels here and there on the way to Mecca.
 Some kind of locusts were flying in swarms around Haram lamps.
 Probably insects are attracted by cool air and moisture from pulverizers in the Haram area.
 I've prayed several times on the roof of Masjid Al Haram in Mecca and in the morning and after maghrib, there were birds flying above the mosque.
 There was no time to look for local animals though.

 <img src="./images/uhud.jpg">
-<figcaption>The hill of Jabal Uhub area where the archers were standing</figcaption>
+<figc>The hill of Jabal Uhub area where the archers were standing</figc>

 We also went to the mount of Uhud.
 The place where the prophetﷺ   was wounded, the place where Hamza died.
 Talha ibn UbaydAllah is one of my favorite sahabis.
 And Uhud is the place where Talha carved his name in the hadiths when he protected the prophetﷺ   from arrows with his own body while most of the Muslim army fled.
 Abu Bakr said that the battle of Uhud was "the day of Talha".
 It was interesting to be there after reading about the battle of Uhud from the seerah of the prophet Muhammad ﷺ  .